top of page

 This is not clinical practice.

-The Structural Stability Assessment is engineering assessment applied to a human system.
+The Structural Identity Assessment is engineering assessment applied to a human system.
 It is not therapy.
 It is not counseling.
 It is not psychological evaluation.
 It does not diagnose mental health conditions.
 It does not prescribe treatment.
 It does not interpret emotional experience.
 It does not establish or maintain a therapeutic relationship.

 The work does not require clinical licensure because it does not perform clinical functions.
 It operates in the same professional services category as forensic accounting, organizational consulting, and independent risk assessment — disciplines that evaluate systems, document findings, and deliver written reports under professional engagement without clinical licensure.